polywrap/documentation/src/docs/demos/uniswapv3/intro.md

 Welcome to the Uniswap v3 Polywrap documentation!

-The Uniswap Polywrap wrapper is written in [AssemblyScript](https://www.assemblyscript.org/), and like the official Uniswap SDK, it has a robust test suite and performs arbitrary precision arithmetic.
+The Uniswap Wasm wrapper is written in [AssemblyScript](https://www.assemblyscript.org/), and like the official Uniswap SDK, it has a robust test suite and performs arbitrary precision arithmetic.
 The Uniswap Polywrap wrapper business logic will be deployed on a decentralized endpoint, like IPFS.

 Our first Polywrap client is for JavaScript(`@polywrap/client-js`) and it can run in any environment that can execute JavaScript.
 We also have a working Rust implementation.
 In the future, we'll have Polywrap clients for other environments (Python, Go, and more).